 - if you were born in 1961 or later, you have to be 62.

-For more information on the unemployment allowance, contact your own unemployment fund, the Federation of Unemployment Funds in Finland, or Kela.
+The unemployment allowance, including the additional days of the allowance, is paid out either by an unemployment fund (earnings-related daily allowance) or Kela (basic daily allowance).
+For more information on the unemployment allowance, contact your own unemployment fund, the Federation of Unemployment Funds in Finland or Kela.

 The additional days of the unemployment allowance is also known as the unemployment path to retirement.